top of page

 With less than two years remaining until the 2026 deadline, Quit Plastic urges central and local governments, waste management companies, and NGOs to collaborate and innovate to expedite the landfill-clearing process.
 By working together, we can:

-• Explore and utilize alternative waste management solutions like composting and waste-to-energy plants.
-Composting biodegradable waste reduces landfill mass and creates a valuable fertilizer, while waste-to-energy plants can generate electricity or heat from garbage that would otherwise end up in landfills.
+• Explore and utilise alternative waste management solutions like composting and waste-to-energy plants.
+Composting biodegradable waste reduces landfill mass and creates a valuable fertiliser, while waste-to-energy plants can generate electricity or heat from garbage that would otherwise end up in landfills.

 • Strengthen waste collection systems, especially in urban areas, to ensure proper waste segregation and disposal.
-This means providing residents with clear guidelines and multiple bins for different waste categories (organic, recyclable, landfill-bound) and a robust collection system that efficiently transports waste to designated processing facilities.
+This means providing residents with clear guidelines, multiple bins for different waste categories (organic, recyclable, landfill-bound), and a robust collection system that efficiently transports waste to designated processing facilities.

 Quit Plastic Calls to Action: Be the Change You Wish to See

 Quit Plastic is committed to supporting the Swachh Bharat Mission in every way possible.
-We encourage all Indians to become active participants in achieving a clean and sustainable future.
+We encourage all Indians to participate actively in achieving a clean and sustainable future.
 Here's how you can help:

-• Reduce waste generation at home, schools, and workplaces.
-Plan meals to minimize food waste, avoid single-use plastics, and opt for durable, reusable products whenever possible.
+• Reduce waste generation at home, schools, and workplaces by planning meals to minimise food waste, avoiding single-use plastics, and opting for durable, reusable products whenever possible.

 • Support environmentally friendly businesses and practices.
-Seek out companies that prioritize sustainability in their operations, such as those that use recycled materials, minimize packaging, or offer package-free options.
+Seek out companies prioritising sustainability in their operations, such as using recycled materials, minimising packaging, or offering package-free options.

 Together, we can turn the tide on landfill waste and create a cleaner, healthier India for all!